 This is what I, as a queer person, think is true representation: queer characters aren’t bound by our real-world social structure, and so they get to have different concerns and conflicts.
 Cis-het characters are never questioned about their sexuality or gender expression.
 No one comments on it.
 They aren’t involved in storylines that make a crisis out of their sexuality or gender expression.
 They just are.

 Give queer characters the same treatment.
 Give them the freedom to own their gender and sexuality and pursue other parts of their lives, but don’t forget to celebrate their lives and their relationships just as much as you would cis-het lives and relationships.

 Who are your favorite queer characters in fiction?
 What do you like about them?

 This post is cross-posted to averyteoda.wordpress.com.
 If you have questions about anything you’ve read here, please feel free to contact me at averyteoda at gmail dot com.

-If you enjoyed this post, why not consider staying in touch by signing up to my mailing list?
+If you enjoyed this post on LGBTQ in writing, why not consider staying in touch by signing up to my mailing list?
 All subscribers receive a bunch of resources useful to writers, such as a free ebook on the craft, lists of publishers, and lists of book reviewers.
 All designed to make your life that little bit easier.